Ashalen/Ashalen/README.md

 ###

-<p align="left">⌨️ I’m currently working on open source robotics projects during my free time.<br><br>🙋🏽‍♂️ I’m looking for help with finding a good robotics job locally in South Africa or internationally as a graduate 👨🏽‍🎓 with a BSc in Robotics Engineering.<br><br>🤝 I’m looking to collaborate on different open source robotics projects.<br><br>👨🏽‍💻 I’m currently learning new skills and software that is applied in everyday robotics.<br><br>💬 Ask me about Robotics<br><br>⚡ Fun fact I am a Microcontroller Guru</p>
+<p align="left">⌨️ I’m currently working on open source robotics projects during my free time.<br><br>🙋🏽‍♂️ I’m looking for help with finding a good robotics job locally in South Africa or internationally as a graduate 👨🏽‍🎓 with a BSc in Robotics Engineering.<br><br>🤝 I’m looking to collaborate on different open source robotics projects.<br><br>👨🏽‍💻 I’m currently learning new skills and software that is applied in everyday robotics.<br><br>⚡ Fun fact I am a Microcontroller Guru</p>

 ###